 No applicant will be considered unless the minimum admission requirements are met.
-Admission requirement are evaluated by the use of a rating scale which includes but not limited to: ACT scores, GPA, entrance test scores, performance on core courses, healthcare work experience (employer verification letter required), and applicable previous degrees and certificates earned from an accredited college/university.
+Admission requirements are evaluated by the use of a rating scale which includes but not limited to: ACT scores, GPA, entrance test scores, performance on core courses, healthcare work experience (employer verification letter required), and applicable previous degrees and certificates earned from an accredited college/university.
 All applicants are considered on a competitive basis.
 Meeting the minimum requirements does not guarantee admission into the program.
 The number of applicants accepted is limited due to the nature of the program.
 Applicants will be notified by email of their conditional acceptance or non-acceptance.
 The conditional acceptance notification will include specific instructions regarding all requirements that must be completed prior to August admission.
 These requirements are listed below:

-- completion of Anatomy & Physiology I (BIO 2513/2511), Anatomy & Physiology II (BIO 2523/2521), General Chemistry (CHE 1213/1211) or Principles of Chemistry (CHE 1313/1311) and Microbiology (BIO 2923/2921) with a grade of "C" or better during the summer session or regular session prior to admission to the DH program - A & P I and II, Microbiology, and Chemistry must be completed within the last five years - Satisfactory completion of American Heart Association Healthcare Providers CPR taught during the summer - Satisfactory background check (see Policy on Admission to Health Science Program) - Health evaluation form completed by a physician or nurse practitioner - Proof of current immunizations including, but not limited to Hepatitis-B vaccination series, Tdap booster and TB skin test (2-step TB skin test is required for all new entering students) - Acceptable pre-admission drug screen
+- Completion of Anatomy & Physiology I (BIO 2513/2511), Anatomy & Physiology II (BIO 2523/2521), General Chemistry (CHE 1213/1211) or Principles of Chemistry (CHE 1313/1311) and Microbiology (BIO 2923/2921) with a grade of "C" or better during the summer session or regular session prior to admission to the DH program - A & P I and II, Microbiology, and Chemistry must be completed within the last five years - Acceptable pre-admission drug screen performed by our office

+- satisfactory completion of American Heart Association Healthcare Providers CPR taught by MDCC - satisfactory background check (see Health Science Background Information Policy located on the Health Science website) - health evaluation form completed by a licensed healthcare provider - proof of current immunizations including, but not limited to Hepatitis-B vaccination series, Tdap booster, and TB skin test (2-step TB skin test is required for all new entering students)